 Overall, the majority of necessary services are situated within a short distance of the site, with schools, retail centers (including a Walmart Supercenter, Publix grocery, and Dollar Tree roughly one-third mile away), medical offices, parks, and other various services all located within the immediate area.
 Based on a site visit conducted February 23rd, 2013, overall site characteristics can be viewed as mostly positive, with no significant visible nuances that can have a potentially negative effect on the marketability or absorption of the subject property.
 In addition, the subject property's location is readily accessible to the U.S. 278 corridor, offering easy access to Bluffton, Hilton Head, and I-95.
-The subject property has a generally positive curb appeal, with no visible traffic congestion and most nearby properties (residential or otherwise) in good condition.
+Although the access drive to the site has not yet been constructed, the subject property will have a generally positive curb appeal, with no visible traffic congestion and most nearby properties (residential or otherwise) in good condition.